 I immediately remembered a super yummy dip from earlier this summer that my friend Kristina from my book club made that I've been meaning to recreate.
 It's the perfect thing when you're looking to use up some of these end of summer ingredients that may be growing in your garden but is just as easy to whip together with the canned variety from the grocery store in a pinch!
 (Which is totally what I did!)

 I misread the instructions and seeded the jalapeño peppers.
 The resulting dip was not nearly spicy enough so I had to toss in what I had on hand to kick it up a notch.
-Here's my take on the Pool Side Dip recipe you may have seen floating around over on Pinterest!
+Here's my take on the Pool Side Dip recipe!

-Add the cream cheese and ranch seasoning to a large mixing bowl and combine.
-I used my hand mixer, you could also use a stand mixer.
-You want the seasonings thoroughly blended into the cream cheese.
-Dump the rest of the ingredients in and give it a nice mix.
+Add the cream cheese and ranch seasoning to a large mixing bowl and beat together using a hand mixer.
+The seasonings should be thoroughly blended into the cream cheese.
+Add the remaining ingredients in and give it a nice stir to incorporate all the veggies and liquid into the dip

 Garnish with the cilantro and serve alongside the crackers.
 Tasty served room temperature or chilled.